Class Teachers: Mrs P Fisher/Mrs K. Ball (3Draco) and Miss T Xygaki (3Lyra)

 - Timetables: 3 Draco

-Homework is set on Mondays and due in the following Monday.
+Homework is set on Tuesdays and due in the following Monday.
 This will alternate between a Maths and Literacy task.
 Please encourage your child to also spend time doing Times Tables Rock Stars and Spelling City at least once at home each week.
 Their login details are in their Home Contact books.

 Reading books should be taken home and returned to school daily and read as often as possible.
 Please sign Home School contact books at least three times weekly.
 Ask them questions about what they have read to help them prepare for their quiz.
 This will be done to check their understanding of the book.